 Fortunately, setting up your bank account in Australia is quite a simple process.
-There are a few ways you can do this, including the option to set up your account online or over the phone before you arrive in Australia.
+There are a few ways you can do this, including the option to set up your account online or over the phone before moving to Australia.

-Some of the biggest and most trusted banks in the country include Commonwealth Bank, National Australia Bank, Westpac and Australia and New Zealand Banking Group.
+Some of the biggest and most trusted banks in the country include Commonwealth Bank and Westpac.